 Hebrew at Camp launched in 2013 with 1 camp and 17 campers.
 In 2023, the program provided services to 17 day camps and 9 overnight camps in North America reaching over 1,500 campers.
 By 2026, Hebrew at Camp will be offered at 34 day camps and serve over 2,000 campers.

 Campers experience between 120 and 200 hours of Hebrew immersion over the course of the summer.
 This is an intense content program with serious impact that gets real results.

 The camper retention rate for Hebrew at Camp has been 64%.

-Hebrew at Camp, in partnership with the Middlebury College School of Hebrew, is guided by the proficiency approach to foreign language acquisition, recognized by the American Council on the Teaching of Foreign Languages as the gold standard in foreign language instruction.
+Hebrew at Camp is guided by the proficiency approach to foreign language acquisition, recognized by the American Council on the Teaching of Foreign Languages as the gold standard in foreign language instruction.